THE CHURCH OF ST. NICHOLAS OF MYRA - WELCOMES YOU

 Prayer of the Faithful

-God our Father and Mother, your love gathers us together as one people.
+God our Father and Mother, your love gives us a new vision for our lives.
 We thank you.
 Lord hear us

-We remember, all who have died, and especially those around the world who are losing their lives to violence, hunger and war.
+We remember, with joy and thanksgiving, all those who have died.
+We are mindful of all who have lost their lives through violence, hunger and war.
 Lord hear us

 Reflection